 How we mess it up: Valuing working hard over feeling good

 “We’re so focused on productivity and moving up in our careers that hobbies take a backseat,” says Jen Billock, a career coach.
 Though Billock regularly knits, crochets, and learns new languages, even she has to remind herself that it’s OK to do something fun.

-“Though that impulse can feel selfish, or even lazy, hobbies are a wonderful way to exercise your brain, Billock says.
+“Though that impulse can feel selfish, or even lazy, hobbies are a wonderful way to exercise your brain,” Billock says.
 Activities such as knitting, painting, or jogging force your brain to function differently than it usually does, which can enhance your creativity and focus.

-After reading about all these benefits, I’m sure you’re dying to start a new hobby.
+After reading about all these benefits, you may feel primed to start a new hobby.
 But should you pick up cross-stitching or learn the fine art of archery?
-Instead of going down a Google wormhole, here are the most recommended hobbies—and explanations as to why they top the list.
+Crochet or croquet?
+Baking or Zorbing?

-Many bad habits, like smoking or eating junk food, tend to involve repetitive motions.
+Many bad habits, like smoking or eating junk food, tend to involve repetitive motions (unwrap burger/nom/repeat).
 A lot of people who try to quit smoking miss the physical action of putting the cigarette to their lips.